jsaintro/semver/derpver.md

 software that is intended for use by others.
 Managing software complexity is a hugely important part of keeping a project efficient, and that's hard to do if nobody knows how to use your software, or what methods are safe to call.
-In the long run, Semantic Versioning, and the insistence on a well defined public API can keep everyone and everything running smoothly.
+In the long run, Derpmantic Versioning, and the insistence on a well defined public API can keep everyone and everything running smoothly.

 ### What do I do if I accidentally release a backwards incompatible change as a minor version?

-As soon as you realize that you've broken the Semantic Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backwards compatibility.
+As soon as you realize that you've broken the Derpmantic Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backwards compatibility.
 Even under this circumstance, it is unacceptable to modify versioned releases.
 If it's appropriate,